Lucide/Notes/c++/1-The Basics.md

     // ...
 }
 ```
 In a declaration, the unary suffix `&` means "reference to".
-A reference is similar to a pointer, except that you don’t need to use a prefix `∗` to access the value referred to by the reference.
+A reference is similar to a pointer, except that you don't need to use a prefix `∗` to access the value referred to by the reference.
 Also, a reference cannot be made to refer to a different object after its initialization.

 References are particularly useful for specifying function arguments.
 For example:
 ```cpp
 void sort(vector<double>& v); // sort v (v is a vector of doubles)
 ```
-By using a reference, we ensure that for a call `sort(my_vec)`, we do not copy `my_vec` and that it
-really is `my_vec` that is sorted and not a copy of it.
+By using a reference, we ensure that for a call `sort(my_vec)`, we do not copy `my_vec` and that it really is `my_vec` that is sorted and not a copy of it.
-When we don’t want to modify an argument but still don’t want the cost of copying, we use a
+When we don't want to modify an argument but still don't want the cost of copying, we use a `const` reference:
-`const` reference.
-For example:
 ```cpp
 double sum(const vector<double>&);
 ```

 When used in declarations, operators (such as `&`, `∗`, and `[ ]`) are called _declarator operators_.

 A declaration can appear anywhere a statement can.
-Like a `for`-statement, an `if`-statement can introduce a variable and test it.
-For example:
+Like a `for`-statement, an `if`-statement can introduce a variable and test it:
 ```cpp
 void do_something(vector<int>& v){
     if (auto n = v.siz e(); n!=0) {